 TACs under the MP are set for three-year periods to maintain the stock on the planned rebuilding trajectory.
 The MP specifies the minimum and maximum permissible changes in TAC (either increase or decrease, depending on stock status relative to the rebuilding trajectory).
-The TAC for 2021 to 2023 remains at 17,647 tonnes.
+The MP was applied in 2022 and recommended that the TAC for 2024-2026 be increased by the maximum allowed TAC change of 3,000 t (from 17,647 t to 20,647 t).
+The 2023 ESC found no evidence of exceptional circumstances and therefore confirmed a TAC recommendation for 2024-2026 of 20,647 t/year, which the Commission endorsed.

-MSC PI no. MSC Performance Indicator (PI) Score Evaluation 1.2.1 Harvest Strategy 95 Passing Score 1.2.2 Harvest control rules and tools 75 Condition Needed 1.2.3 Information / monitoring 90 Passing Score 1.2.4 Assessment of stock status 100 Passing Score
+MSC PI no. MSC Performance Indicator (PI) Score 20 Evaluation 1.2.1 Harvest Strategy 95 Passing Score 1.2.2 Harvest control rules and tools 75 Condition Needed 1.2.3 Information / monitoring 90 Passing Score 1.2.4 Assessment of stock status 100 Passing Score